simoncozens/fonts-and-layout/opentype.md

     Dumping 'GSUB' table...
     Dumping 'hmtx' table...

 This produces a `ttx` file, which is the XML representation of the font, containing the tables mentioned above.
 But first, notice we have a new table, which did not appear in our list - `GlyphOrder`.
-This is the mapping that TTX has used between the Glyph IDs in the font and some human readable names.
+This is not actually part of the font; it's an artefact of TTX, but it's pretty helpful.
+It tells us the mapping that TTX has used between the Glyph IDs in the font and some human readable names.
 Looking at the file we see the table as follows:

     <GlyphOrder>
       <!-- The 'id' attribute is only for humans; it is ignored when parsed. -->